BroadcomMFD/opsrexx-language-support/README.md

 </details>

 <details><summary><span style="font-size: 1.3em">Configure OPS/REXX LS to Access OPS/MVS with the REST API</span></summary>

-Connecting to OPS/MVS through the OPS/MVS REST API gives you access to all of the OPS/MVS features offered by OPS/REXX LS.

 To set up a connection through the REST API: